projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

    Physical Memory Layout Example

 :numref:`mem-layout` is an example of the physical memory layout based on a simple platform E820 table.

 Hypervisor Memory Initialization
 ================================

-The ACRN hypervisor runs under paging mode.
-After the bootstrap processor (BSP) gets the platform E820 table, BSP creates its MMU page table based on it.
+The ACRN hypervisor runs in paging mode.
+After the bootstrap processor (BSP) gets the platform E820 table, the BSP creates its MMU page table based on it.
 This is done by the function *init_paging()*.
-After the application processor (AP) receives IPI CPU startup interrupt, it uses the MMU page tables created by BSP.
-In order to bring the memory access rights into effect, some other APIs are provided: enable_paging will enable IA32_EFER.NXE and CR0.WP, enable_smep will enable CR4.SMEP and enable_smap will enale CR4.SMAP.
+After the application processor (AP) receives the IPI CPU startup interrupt, it uses the MMU page tables created by the BSP.
+In order to bring the memory access rights into effect, some other APIs are provided: enable_paging will enable IA32_EFER.NXE and CR0.WP, enable_smep will enable CR4.SMEP, and enable_smap will enale CR4.SMAP.
-:numref:`hv-mem-init`  describes the hypervisor memory initialization for BSP and APs.
+:numref:`hv-mem-init`  describes the hypervisor memory initialization for the BSP and APs.

 .. figure:: images/mem-image8.png